clehre/ComfyB/README.md

-- 👋 Hi, I’m @ComfyB
+- 👋 Hi, I’m Christoffer Lehre
-- 👀 I’m interested in Embedded systems, gaming, music.
-- 🌱 I’m currently learning C++, C# rust, electronics.
+- 🌱 I’m currently learning rust, C++, electronics.

 <!---
 ComfyB/ComfyB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.